-According to the financial statements presented, the income generated from the operation of the Fund during the year under review amounted to Rs.2,994,153,768 as compared with the corresponding income of Rs.2,837,431,982 for the preceding year, thus indicating an improvement of Rs.156,721,786 in the income.
-The increase in the Embarkation Tax income had been the major reason for the increase in the income.
-Nevertheless, other income had decreased by Rs.41,259,518 as compared with the preceding year.
-Accordingly, it was observed that the overall income of 05 preceding years has indicated a continuous improvement.
+According to the financial statements presented, the income generated from the operation of the Fund during the year under review amounted to Rs.3,644 million as compared with the corresponding income of Rs.2,994 million for the preceding year, thus indicating an improvement of Rs.650 million in the income of the year under review as compared with the preceding year.
+The increase in the Embarkation Tax income by Rs.648 million had been the major reason for the increase in the income.
+Further , it was observed that the overall income of 05 preceding years has indicated a continuous improvement.